“This really, really is the Best Vanilla Cupcake Recipe!!! I can’t imagine a more perfect vanilla cupcake.”

 They got an approval of 66%.

 Finding a cupcake recipe that 2 out of 3 people agreed was not only good but actually the best cupcake recipe for vanilla cupcakes was an amazing achievement.
-After weeks of debate, I decided to declare the round 3 cupcake the Ultimate Vanilla Cupcake!
+After weeks of debate, I decided to declare the round 3 cupcake recipe the Ultimate Vanilla Cupcake!

 Here’s what some of the other Explorers had to say about the Ultimate Vanilla Cupcake Recipe: